 There are a variety of vitamins and nutrients that will naturally support strong immunity that go far beyond the well known Vitamin C. If your child struggles to eat fruits/veggies and protein sources other than cheese and yogurt, it may be difficult to get some of these foods into your child’s diet.
-Picky eating is a whole other topic though – one I have covered thoroughly here at Your Kid’s Table, see the Eating Basics and/or Article Index tabs in the menu bar for more help.
+Picky eating is a whole other topic though – one I have covered thoroughly here at Your Kid’s Table, see the Healthy Eating Habits for Kids for more help.

 Even for the the not so picky eater, you may have to get creative about getting some of these nutrients into their diet regularly.
 For example, making fruit/vegetable breads like this banana, pumpkin, sweet potato bread or this carrot cake smoothie can be really helpful.
 Plus, kids love making these and they are easily adaptable to include nearly all of the recommended foods below.

 Let’s take a look at the seven categories of immune boosting nutrients:

 - Vitamin A: A fat-soluble vitamin that is an immunity powerhouse.
 Super sources of this vitamin include: Sweet Potato, Pumpkin, Carrots, Spinach, Dried Herbs, and Butternut Squash.

 - Vitamin C: An amazing antioxidant that helps heal and restore the body.
 Some foods that have high levels of vitamin C are: Citrus Fruits, Peaches, Bell Peppers, Berries, Tomatoes, Peas, Broccoli, and Papaya.
 Papaya has a subtle flavor that works great in smoothies.